chichi-ugo/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-In this analysis, we examine voting data to [     ].
+In this analysis, we examine election data in order to automate the process of analyzing the data.
 The aim of this project, given by a Colorado Board of Elections employee, is to accomplish the following:

 1. Calculate the total number of votes cast.
 2. Compile a complete list of candidates who received votes.